Bali Bucket List: 8 Unique Things to Do

 How to get around

-The most popular way to get around on Bali is without a doubt by scooter.
+The most popular way to get around in Bali is without a doubt by scooter.
 The roads are generally in good condition and you can easily discover the highlights in a certain area by scooter.
 Prices vary from 60.000 to 120.000 IDR per 24 hours.
 Please note that traffic, especially in the centers of more popular places like Ubud and Canggu, can be very hectic.

 If you are not confident about driving a scooter yourself, you can always hire a private driver or join an organized tour.